750-word short story competition

 4. Competition Judging

-Competition judges will be appointed by Writing Magazine and their decision will be final, with no correspondence being entered into.
+Competition judges will be appointed by the competitions manager of Writing Magazine and their decision will be final, with no correspondence being entered into.

 Winners will be notified within two months of closing date after which date unplaced entries may be submitted elsewhere.
 Winning entries may not be submitted elsewhere for twelve months after that date without permission of Writing Magazine who retain the right to publish winning entries in any form during those twelve months.